Everything You Need to Know About VMPI

 Integration is easy with an official Visa facilitator.
 Click here to learn more.

 To implement this solution and enjoy the benefits of VMPI, you first need connectivity with Visa’s systems.
-Once your system is integrated, issuers will be able to message you directly through Visa Resolve Online and provide you with Visa Merchant Purchase Inquiry information.
+Once your business is integrated, you can immediately start reaping the benefits of real-time chargeback reduction.

 There are two distinct methods you can use to integrate with VMPI: